Claire’s Secret: Stack, Chop and Swap to Create Drama

 Lazies, Repeat after me: stack, chop and swap!
 That’s Claire’s secret for creating drama.
 She longs to be a drama queen, equal parts attitude and attire.
 Today we will talk about the attitude, or design.
 Next week, we’ll take a look at attire.

 The Order of Things

 Three fabrics make up the outside of Claire.
-In the first picture above, we have white for the main fabric, green for the center panel and black for the center pocket.
-In the second photo above, the white and green are reversed and the pocket stays the same.
+In the first picture, we have a floral for the main fabric, a stripe for the center panel and limey green swirl for the center pocket.
+In the second photo, the floral and stripe are reversed and the pocket stays the same.
 Same three fabrics, different placement for front and back.

 The Lazy secret to this design couldn’t be easier.
 Remember, it’s our opening mantra above: stack, chop and swap!
 I have to interrupt myself to tell you how much fun it is to make Claire.
 I adore the process as much as her design and function.

 Stack, chop and swap is immediate gratification.
 I can say from the experience of making two dozen Claires that seeing those fabrics switch places and become the cover is addictive.
 Consider yourself notified.